Peterpiotr/siguren-documentation/docs/source/operation/load-arrest/load-arrest.rst

 1. Cause for load arrest is identified and resolved.
 2. Hoist is healthy
 3. Switching on :guilabel:`🔑 Enable Override` on MotoSuiveur system control cabinet.
-4. Short upward movement is necessary (from hoist control) until :guilabel:`🟢 Downward Enable` light swiches on.
+4. Short upward movement is necessary (from hoist control) until :guilabel:`🟢 Downward Enable` light will be illuminated.
-5. Both light indicators :guilabel:`🟢 Downward Enable` and :guilabel:`🟢 Upward Enable` are on.
+5. Both light indicators :guilabel:`🟢 Downward Enable` and :guilabel:`🟢 Upward Enable` are illuminated.
 6. :doc:`Reset <../../operation/regular/system-reset>` of the MotoSuiveur system is required.

 .. note::
-     In case of repetitive load arrest, please contact SIguren Technologies.
+     In case of repetitive load arrest, please contact Siguren Technologies.